serg23arg/cod-dec/README.md

        * With the dictionaries restored, the original message is decoded using the dictionaries in the same rotating order used during encoding, but with the key-value pairs            inverted.

 4)   The decoded message is displayed on the console.

+To personalize this app and make it unique for your purposes, you could make, for example, some of the following changes, or all of them:

+* Use a different quantity of dictionaries (Be carefull to update the key ordering list too, if you do this).
+* Use different characteres for the masking process.
+* Change the order of elements of the "base tuple" (abc_tupla), which is essential, as it is the only common ground between all the random stuff.